InternetOfPins/OneLib/README.md

 ## Disassembly compare

-comparing part of the main function from the example above.
+comparing part of the main function from the example above with the equivalent arduino code.

 Target: AtMega328P (current is not a fair compare because OneLib is targeting the raw AVR)